ThomasJBunting/CommunityEventPlanner/README.md

 # Project Overview:
 - Allocated two hours for the project.
+- Creation of api project, blazer project, unit test, and integration test, projects inside the solution

+#Requirements
+- Docker Desktop
-- Requirements: Docker Desktop, locally installed Microsoft SQL database.
+- Microsoft SQL database

+# Technical Details:
 - Focused on creating the community events API after setting up database relationships in EF Core.
 - Index ensures users can only book an event once (both in database and API).

-# Technical Details:
-- Created event controller and set up dependency injection.
+- Dependency injection added with services
+- Identity added but not incorporated
 - Established unit testing and integrated testing projects (no content added yet).

-- Plan to use Dockerized Microsoft SQL database for integrated testing.
-- Blazor front end: Bootstrap mixed with Syncfusion or Quick Grids to display upcoming events.
+# Plan Not completed:
 - API security: JWT tokens via Microsoft Identity with SQL database.
+- use Dockerized Microsoft SQL database for integrated testing.
+- Blazor front end: Syncfusion / Quick Grids to display upcoming events.

 # Reflection:
-- Consider using templates or finding one with Microsoft Identities and Entity Framework Core for quicker development.
-- Alternatively, share a custom API on Git as a reference.
+- Possibility of using an MVC templated web project scaled back as an API may have been faster as identities are already added
+- Could possibly do with checking the store to see if there are templates available to increase development speed.